 Although you should choose the appropriate level of books for your child you should always also allow him to pick out books that are either too easy or too difficult if that is a book that brings interest.
 Just make sure there are also books in the mix that your child can feel confident and comfortable reading.

-8. Practice speed reading
+15. Practice speed reading with timed reading games.

 Learning to read speedily can be a great asset for your student.
 Reading at a faster rate will give your child confidence to move forward in more advanced classes, and it will help to bring more enjoyment while reading for pleasure.